Incarceration in the United States: Race and ethnicity

-"Blacks are more likely than whites to be confined awaiting trial (which increases the probability that an incarcerative sentence will be imposed), to receive incarcerative rather than community sentences, and to receive longer sentences.
+"Blacks are more likely than Whites to be confined awaiting trial (which increases the probability that an incarcerative sentence will be imposed), to receive incarcerative rather than community sentences, and to receive longer sentences.
 Racial differences found at each stage are typically modest, but their cumulative effect is significant."

 Broader socioeconomic inequality and disparities at each stage of the criminal legal process result in the disproportionate imprisonment of people of color.
 In 2021, people of color constituted over two-thirds (69%) of the prison population.
-Nationally, one in 81 African American adults are serving time in America's state prisons.
-Black Americans are imprisoned at 5 times the rate of white people, and American Indians and Hispanic people are imprisoned at 4 times and 2 times the white rate, respectively.
+Nationally, one in 81 African American adults is serving time in America's state prisons.
+Black Americans are imprisoned at 5 times the rate of White people, and American Indians and Hispanic people are imprisoned at 4 times and 2 times the white rate, respectively.
 Black and Hispanic people make up 33% of the U.S. population but 56% of the incarcerated population.

 Although significant gaps remain, there have been reductions in imprisonment disparities over the past decades.
 The extent of decarceration has varied by race and ethnicity, but all major racial and ethnic groups experienced decarceration since reaching their highest levels.
 The Black prison population has decreased the most.
 Since 2002, the year it reached its peak levels, the number of Black people in prison declined from 622,700 to 378,000 (a 39% decrease).
 Since 1998, the year the white prison population reached its peak, the number of white people in prison declined from 533,200 to 356,000 (a 25% decrease).
 Since 2011, the year the Hispanic prison population reached its peak, the number of Hispanic people in prison declined from 347,300 to 273,800 (a 21% decrease).
 Since 2010, the year the American Indian prison population reached its peak, the number of American Indians in prison declined from 23,800 to 18,700 (a 21% decrease).
 Finally, since 2016, the year the Asian prison population reached its peak, the number of Asian people in prison declined from 18,000 to 14,700.
+According to the Prison Policy Initiative, 41% of inmates were Black, 36% were White, and 20% were Latino in 2023.